The Spring

 Summary of The Spring

-- “The Spring” As a Representative of Nature and Love: Thomas Carew opens this poem with the seasonal change that the winter is retreating with its icy coldness, giving way to the early signs of spring when the ice melts and the earth becomes alive as “the warm sun thaws the benumbed earth” and gives birth to several things.
+• “The Spring” As a Representative of Nature and Love: Thomas Carew opens this poem with the seasonal change that the winter is retreating with its icy coldness.
+As the winter bids farewell, it paves the path for the early indications of spring to emerge, with the melting of ice and the rejuvenation of the earth.
+It is during this time that the warm sun tenderly thaws the once frozen ground, breathing life into various elements of nature.
 It also seems to make birds happy and chirpy.
-The world welcomes the spring and even the valleys and hills echo with this happiness to welcome the much-sought-after May when minstrels also roam around in choir to sing lyrics of happiness.
-However, his beloved is still cold and frosty, as she does not respond to this happiness.
-Neither she responds to his love, though, all animals are making love in cool shades like Amyntas and Chloris.
-Her beloved, in contrast to this jolly atmosphere, still carries June in her eyes and January in her heart as she does not respond to this happy atmosphere.
+As spring arrives, the world comes alive with anticipation.
+Even the valleys and hills echo with happiness, eagerly awaiting the beloved month of May.
+It is a time when minstrels wander in groups, filling the air with joyful melodies.
+However, his beloved is still cold and frosty as she does not respond to this happiness.
+Neither she responds to his love, though.
+All animals are making love in cool shades like Amyntas and Chloris.
+Her beloved, in contrast to this jolly atmosphere, still carries June in her eyes and January in her heart, as she does not respond to this cheerful atmosphere.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Her snow-white robes, and now no more the frost”, /a/ in “But the warm sun thaws the benumbed earth” and the sound of /i/ in “Upon the silver lake or crystal stream.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /o/ in “Her snow-white robes, and now no more the frost”, the sound of /aw/ in “But the warm sun thaws the benumbed earth” and the sound of /i/ in “Upon the silver lake or crystal stream”.

-- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /n/ in “now no.”
+2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as the sound of /n/ in “now no”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /n/ in “Her snow-white robes, and now no more the the frost”, /l/ in “Now all things smile, only my love doth lour,” and the sound of /m/ and l/ in “To melt that marble ice, which still doth hold.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ in “Her snow-white robes, and now no more the frost”, the sound of /l/ in “Now all things smile, only my love doth lour,” and the sound of /t/ in “To melt that marble ice, which still doth hold”.

 Amyntas now doth with his Chloris sleep